gdesrosiers/TEST-mass.gov-KB/content-types/organization-pages/boards-organization-subtype.md

----
-description: Learn about the Boards subtype on Organization Pages.
----

 # Boards

-### **Summary**
+## **Summary**

-The Board is a subtype of Organization page that highlights the members of a board, commission, or committee.
+The Board is a subtype of the Organization Page that highlights the members of a board, commission, or committee.
 When you choose the “Board” subtype, you’ll see a new tab called “Boards,” where you’ll find the features that this resource covers.

 **Note:** Before you begin adding board members, make sure you’ve created the right [Person](../person-items.md) items.
 The **Board** **Members** section of a Board page gets its information from Person items.

-### "Boards" tab
+## Boards tab

-#### Heading
+### Heading

 Say what the group’s members are called: Board members, Commission members, Commissioners, etc.

-#### **Featured Board Members**
+### **Featured Board Members**

 There are 2 sections where you can add board members: “Featured Board Members” and “Board Members.”
 Images for "Featured Board Members" are larger than the others.